salvois/LargeXlsx/README.md

 **Note**: due to the structure of the XLSX file format, the ranges for all merged cells of a worksheet must be accumulated in RAM, because they must be written to the file after the content of the whole worksheet. **Using a large number of merged cells may cause high memory consumption**.
 This also means that you may call `AddMergedCells` at any moment while you are writing a worksheet (that is between a `BeginWorksheet` and the next one, or disposal of the `XlsxWriter` object), even for cells already written or well before writing them.

-To facilitate merging cells while fluently writing the file, a conveniency overload is provided, using the insertion point as the top-left cell for the merged range, thus requiring you to only specify the height and width of the merged rectangle.
+To facilitate merging cells while fluently writing the file, a convenience overload is provided, using the insertion point as the top-left cell for the merged range, thus requiring you to only specify the height and width of the merged rectangle.
 This does not advance the insertion point, thus a `Write` should usually follow to write content for the merged rectangle, followed by `SkipColumns` as needed (see the last row of the Example above).

     XlsxWriter AddMergedCell(int rowCount, int columnCount)

 ### Styling

 Styling lets you apply colors or other formatting to cells being written.
-The XLSX file format uses the concept of **stylesheet** where you list all possible styles used by your content, and each style is identified by a **style ID**, that is an index in the table of styles that makes up the stylesheet, represented as an `XlsxStyle` value.
+The XLSX file format uses the concept of **stylesheet** where you list all possible styles used by your content.
+Each style is represented by an `XlsxStyle` object in this library.
-When you write a cell using `Write` you can specify the style ID to use for that cell.
+When you write a cell using `Write` you can specify the style to use for that cell.

 Each `XlsxWriter` object manages a single `XlsxStylesheet` object, exposed by the `Stylesheet` property, that provides functionality to add styles to the stylesheet.

     XlsxStylesheet Stylesheet { get; }

 A style is made up of four components: the **font**, including face, size and text color; the **fill**, specifying the background color; the **border** style and color; the **number format** specifying how a number should appear, such as how many decimals or whether to show it as percentage.
-The stylesheet contains a table for each of the four style component types, thus you will also have **font IDs**, **fill IDs**, **border IDs** and **number format IDs**, represented as `XlsxFont`, `XlsxFill`, `XlsxBorder` and `XlsxNumberFormat` values respectively.
+They are represented by `XlsxFont`, `XlsxFill`, `XlsxBorder` and `XlsxNumberFormat` objects respectively.

-**Note:** due to the internals of the XLSX file format, the content of the stylesheet (thus the list of fonts, fills, borders, number formats and the styles combining them) are kept in RAM until the `XlsxWriter` is disposed. **Using a large number of styles may cause high memory consumption**.
+**Note:** due to the internals of the XLSX file format, the content of the stylesheet (thus the list of fonts, fills, borders, number formats and the styles combining them) are kept in RAM until the `XlsxWriter` is disposed. **Using a large number of fonts, fills, borders, number formats or styles may cause high memory consumption**: it is recommended that you create only the minimum amount of font, fill, border and number format object and combine them in styles.

 #### Fonts